Geetha63/MS-Teams-Scripts/InstalledAPPs/README.md

 #### Description:

+   This script retrieve the list of apps installed for Users in the tenant.

 ##### Prerequisites:
 1. As an Administrator, type PowerShell in the start menu.
 Right-click Windows PowerShell, then select Run as Administrator.
 Click Yes at the UAC prompt.